Denoising Large-Scale Image Captioning from Alt-text Data using Content Selection Models: Controllability: Qualitative Discussion

 \section{Controllability: Qualitative Discussion}

-The dual-stage modeling decomposition can be a double-edged sword: it can be an information bottleneck, limiting the ability to train the model in an end-to-end manner; but, it can be an advantage with increased interpretability and thereby the ability to use the intermediate stage results to control the final caption.
+The dual-stage modeling using skeelton decomposition can be a double-edged sword: it can be an information bottleneck, limiting the ability to train the model in an end-to-end manner; but, it brings forth the advantage of increased interpretability and thereby the ability to use the intermediate stage results to control the final caption.
 We present aspects of caption controllability by altering the skeleton to explore effects on caption length, informativeness, and gender specificity.
-This section discusses the utility of this dual staged model for controllability qualitatively.
-We plan to conduct experiments on comparison with other models \cite{DBLP:conf/cvpr/ZhengLW19, DBLP:conf/cvpr/ChenJWW20} in the future.
+This section discusses the utility of this dual staged model for controllability qualitatively with SkeAE architecture.
 Automatic intervention at the skeleton level involves non-trivially selecting related concepts for each image, and we leave this for follow-up work.
 Instead, we present an empirical study only to semi-automatically control gender specificity in two of the languages.
+We plan to conduct experiments to compare with other models \cite{DBLP:conf/cvpr/ZhengLW19, DBLP:conf/cvpr/ChenJWW20} focused on controllability for follow-up work.

-\textbf{Effect of length of skeletons on captions:} The length of the skeleton correlates with the number of caption words, as shown in Figure \ref{fig:length_chart}.
+\textbf{Effect of length of skeletons on captions:} For applications that limit the caption lengths due to UI restrictions, the ability to control the length is important.
+The length of the skeleton correlates with the number of caption words, as shown in Figure \ref{fig:length_chart}.
 For 2 or 3 skeleton words, the percentage of captions monotonically decreases with the number of caption words, with the mode at 4-word captions.
 Thus, for skeletons of size 2, captions of length 4 are much more frequent than captions of length 6 or 8.
 For longer skeletons, we see that the mode shifts to the right: with skeletons of size 5, the caption length peaks between 8 and 10 words.
-For applications that limit the caption lengths due to UI restrictions, the ability to control the length is important.
-The effect of varying the skeleton size on the caption length is qualitatively shown in Figure \ref{fig:length_qual}.

-\textbf{Effect of guiding information through skeleton: } The skeleton acts as a knob enabling the model to describe different attributes of the image.
-Figure~\ref{fig:alter_qual} presents an example of how varying the skeletons for two different images affect their captions.
-The words highlighted in green are derived from the skeleton, the ones in blue are image-related words.
+Fig \ref{fig:length_qual} illustrates this qualitatively.

 \textbf{Effect on gender specificity: } Current models often make embarrassing mistakes when generating captions that mention gender.
 The availability of a skeleton provides a direct handle for human-in-the-loop correction of such biases, at a pre-caption-generation stage.
 This is more robust compared to caption post-processing, especially for highly inflected languages.
 To illustrate this, we compare the number of times `man' appears in the captions generated by our baseline versus our dual-stage model after automatically modifying the skeleton (replacing `man' to the gender-neutral word `person' in the skeleton).
 Over the T2 dataset, the baseline caption generates `man' 13 times, and the automatic control mechanism via our model reduces this by 46\% (to 7 occurrences) in English.
 In Hindi, the equivalent of `man' ({\dn aAdmF}) is generated 10 times, and it is reduced to a gender neutral word ({\dn \326wyE\3C4w}) by 70\% (to 3 occurrences).